Hampshire County Council privacy notice

 The County Council may receive personal information from third parties, for example the NHS may share the NHS Numbers of people receiving support from Social Care.
 This is so that the NHS and Social Care are using the same number to identify clients whilst providing care, to improve care and support.

 Emails that we send to you or you send to us may be kept as a record of contact.
 We may also store your email address for future use.
-If we need to email sensitive or confidential information to you, we will check that we are using the correct email address and may use additional security measures.
+If we need to email sensitive or confidential information to you, we may check that we are using the correct email address and may use additional security measures.
 If you need to send us sensitive information, we recommend using our secure online forms where provided or the postal service.

 We use a third party provider, SnapEngage, to support our WebChat service, which we use to handle customer enquiries in real time.
 All enquiries will be dealt with by Hampshire County Council staff.